How to post!

 "She sang beautifully.
 She looked lovely," said Kathie Lee Gifford, who interviewed Reeve at the event.
 "She was wearing a wig, of course.
 She had been through chemo and radiation.
 She was very thin, which you would expect for somebody going through what she was going through."

-Gifford said she was surprised by the news because Reeve had seemed so healthy that night.
-(Watch how nonsmoking women face a lung cancer risk -- 3:34)
+Gifford said she was surprised by the news because Reeve had seemed so healthy that night. (

 "I was absolutely stunned because she told me that day that the tumor was shrinking and she was the picture of optimism that night," Gifford said.